The Big Picture…

-And, whilst we call these adopter types, it also affects diffusion.
-Remember that as time progresses, diffusion is more reliant upon internal influence and social proof.
+And, whilst Rogers’s call these adopter types, they also affect diffusion.
 Let’s explore these adopter types, starting with the innovators.

 Rogers found that a group of people he called innovators are the ones most likely to have your new innovation diffused to them (and to adopt).
 These people are willing to take risks and are typically closely related to the industry producing the innovation.
 About 2.5% of your target market are these innovators.
 And it is through this type that knowledge of the innovation gets injected into the network.

 The Early and Late Majority